 10-Minute Brand Palette Checklist

-- Primary color is clearly identifiable across assets
+- Your primary color is still clearly identifiable

-- Accent color is used only for CTAs and key highlights
+- Your accent color is reserved for CTAs and highlights

-- Text contrast is readable on mobile and desktop
+- Text contrast is readable on both mobile and desktop

-- No more than 3–5 core colors in active use
+- You are not using more than 3–5 core colors at once

 - Buttons, headings, and cards follow consistent roles

-- Palette still looks coherent on light and dark backgrounds
+- The palette still works on both light and dark backgrounds

-- Template thumbnails match your brand tone at a glance
+- Your thumbnails still look like the same brand at a glance

 Pros and Cons